deepanshs/csdmpy/docs/examples/multiple_datasets/meteorological.rst

     :figclass: figure-polaroid

 Notice, we didn't plot the dependent variable at index 2.
-This is because this particular dependent variable is a vector datasets of wind velocity.
+This is because this particular dependent variable is a vector dataset representing the wind velocity.

 .. doctest::